Richiban/Consolo/README.md

 }
 ```

-Well, it is easy with Richiban.CommandLine!
+Well, it is easy with Richiban.Cmdr!
 First, we note that there is an overload of `CommandLine.Execute` that takes a `CommandLineConfiguration` object.
 Let's look at the
 `CommandLineConfiguration` type:

 ```csharp